Warshi7819/TRS80-M100-Norwegian/README.md

     <img src="CHAR%20DIFFERENCE/no_chars.png" alt="Front Of The Unit" height="120px">
 </a>

 There are quite a few drawing characters left though between 128 and 224 but missing these 30 chars will of course impact programs that use them.
 And I actually immediatly ran into this problem as one of the first games I tried was FROGER on the M100.
-Looking at the top line of FROGER this is where you are going to park the frog once you have crossed the river.
-This is how the parking spots looks like on a US unit:
+The top line is supposed to have open slots where you are going to park the frog once you have crossed the river.
+This is how the parking spots looks like on an US unit:

 <a href="CHAR%20DIFFERENCE/en_frogger.png" target="_blank" rel="noopener noreferrer">
     <img src="CHAR%20DIFFERENCE/en_frogger.png" alt="Front Of The Unit" height="120px">